icidasset/icidasset/src/writings/health-fitness.md

 promote = true
 ---

-Most of these are based upon the research of [Tim](http://fourhourbody.com/) [Ferriss](http://fourhourchef.com/), the work of [Peter Attia](http://eatingacademy.com/), the guys from [Muscle for Life](http://www.muscleforlife.com/), the [Barbell Shrugged](http://www.barbellshrugged.com/) podcast and the work of [Dr. Rhonda Patrick](http://www.foundmyfitness.com/).
+Most of this is based upon the research of [Tim](http://fourhourbody.com/) [Ferriss](http://fourhourchef.com/), the work of [Peter Attia](http://eatingacademy.com/), the guys from [Muscle for Life](http://www.muscleforlife.com/), the [Barbell Shrugged](http://www.barbellshrugged.com/) podcast and the work of [Dr. Rhonda Patrick](http://www.foundmyfitness.com/).
 If you see something that isn't quite right or you know something I could add to this list, please send me a message on [Twitter](https://twitter.com/icidasset).